Teenage girl "victim-blamed" by lawyer

 Judges and law societies

-It's not just lawyers who engage in victim-blaming.
+It's not just defence lawyers who engage in victim-blaming.
 In an Alberta rape trial in 2014, federal judge Robin Camp asked the alleged female victim "Why couldn’t you just keep your knees together?"

 Camp also commented that young women “want to have sex, particularly if they’re drunk.”
 He also told the accuser that “sex and pain sometimes go together” and “that’s not necessarily a bad thing.”